 The renowned financial economist Fischer Black had no formal training in either economics or finance.
 As long as you have the interest and determination to improve your analytical and financial skills, you are encouraged to sign up for the preparatory work over the summer to assess your readiness to take the accelerated finance core course during the fall A term.
 You also have to waive the introductory accounting course.
 Even if you end up taking the non-accelerated curriculum, the preparatory work sets a good foundation for your other coursework.

 Is Fast Track in Finance right for me even though I don't plan to pursue a finance career?

 Your participation in the fast track doesn't limit your career choices to finance only.
 While your experience in the fast track may help you lean in favor of a field related to finance, this program is designed for students interested in a broad set of careers that require analytical and financial skills.
 Also keep in mind that many graduates pursue a field that is different from the anticipated career path before they start the MBA program.
 Finally, two tracks within the FTF program will create an opportunity for you to either directly take FIN 615 in Fall A or take FIN 513 in Fall A followed by FIN 615 in Fall B.

 Why do I have to waive out of the core accounting course?

 Accounting is the language of business.
 Basic knowledge of accounting is very helpful in exposing you to applications of finance, and taking the accounting waiver preparatory course over the summer, if needed (i.e. if ACC 502 is not waived based on previous coursework or professional designation), is beneficial.
-As a practical matter, waiving out of the core accounting course (ACC 502) creates space during the fall A term of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513, track 1) to enroll in FIN 615 (track 2).
+As a practical matter, waiving out of the core accounting course (ACC 502) creates space during the fall A term of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513, track 1) or enroll in FIN 615 (track 2).